DeAdiU/ChatAI-API/README.md

-# Daily Expenses Sharing Application
+Chat AI API

-A backend API for managing daily shared expenses, built using Django REST Framework (DRF).
-The app supports splitting expenses equally, by exact amounts, or by percentages, with features for user management, expense management, and balance sheet generation.
+A backend API for interacting with an AI-powered chatbot, built using Django REST Framework (DRF).
+The application allows users to register, log in, and send messages to the AI, which provides responses.
+Tokens are deducted for each interaction, and the chat history is recorded.

 ## Features

-- User registration, authentication (JWT-based).
+- User registration and authentication (JWT-based).
-- Expense creation and splitting among multiple users.
-- Support for splitting:
-  - Equally
-  - By exact amounts
-  - By percentages
-- Balance sheet generation to track owed and paid amounts.
+- Send messages to the AI chatbot and receive responses.
+- Token management, with deduction for each query.
+- Chat history tracking, including user messages and AI responses.
+- API documentation via Swagger.

 ## Requirements